tosifAN/AI-Rate-My-Professor/README.md

 Fork the Repository: Start by forking the repository to your GitHub account.

-Make Changes: Implement your feature or  or bugfix.
+Make Changes: Do your task.

 Commit and Push: Commit your changes with a clear and descriptive message.